RIP0SIS/Amazon/README.md

-# Amazon Clone – E-Commerce Frontend
+# Amazon Clone – Full-Stack E-Commerce Project

-A responsive e-commerce frontend inspired by Amazon, built with HTML, CSS, and JavaScript.
-This project features a fully functional shopping cart, a dynamic checkout page, and interactive product listings with a comprehensive suite of unit and integration tests using Jasmine.
+A responsive **Amazon-style e-commerce clone** built with **HTML, CSS, and JavaScript** for the frontend, and powered by a **live backend API** for product data, cart management, and order processing.

+This project demonstrates **frontend engineering skills** (UI, DOM manipulation, responsive design) combined with **backend integration** (fetch requests, JSON handling, and async workflows).

 ---